 “In the midst of the craziness, you learn not to sweat the small stuff,” Fleiss shares.
-“I don’t get as flustered as I used to, and I am more thoughtful when I respond to my family and others.
-I think I have learned to decipher between vitally important things that are a really big deal and those that are smaller deals which fall in the tyranny of the urgent category.”
+“I don’t get flustered like I used to.
+And I am more thoughtful when I respond to my family and others.
+I think I have learned to decipher between vitally important things that are a really big deal and those that are smaller deals.
+What falls in the tyranny of the urgent category.”

-When it comes to her best mom hacks, Fleiss offers the following:
+When it comes to her best working mom hacks, Fleiss offers the following:

-Getting things organized the night before makes mornings less chaotic.
+- If you get organized the night before, it keeps mornings less chaotic.

 Fleiss learned from her own mother that balance is the key to enjoying both worlds.